rtCamp/ps-analysis-tool-wiki/Cookies-Table.md

 With `Frame Overalys` activated we can directly correlate specific page components, with the corresponding cookies set and manipulated by them.
 Specifically, you can:

 1. Hover the mouse over the weg page and observe how the underlying frames in the page get highlighted
-1. For each highlighted frame, PSAT shows a popup window with relevant Privacy Sandbox information about the frame, such as the type of frame, the number of `1P` and `3P` cookies that were set by the frame, whether or not the domain associated with the frame belongs to a `Related Websites Set` which includes also the top-level site, and the set of privacy-sandbox-related features available to the frame.
+1. For each highlighted frame, PSAT shows a popup window with relevant Privacy Sandbox information about the frame, such as the type of frame, the number of `1P` and `third-party` cookies that were set by the frame, whether or not the domain associated with the frame belongs to a `Related Websites Set` which includes also the top-level site, and the set of privacy-sandbox-related features available to the frame.
 1. While hovering over a page frame, the corresponding frame is highlighted in PSAT's cookie's panel, and the cookies set by the frame are listed in the cookies table.

 ## Network Requests With a Given Cookie